-On March 15, 2017, the Company entered into an agreement and a signed letter of intent to acquire fifteen high specification jack-up drilling units from Transocean Inc ("Transocean").
-The transaction consisted of Transocean's entire jack-up fleet, comprising eight rig owning companies in Transocean's fleet and five new-builds under construction at Keppel Fels Limited, Singapore.
-Total consideration for the transactions is expected to be approximately US\$1.35 billion and included remaining contract backlog and remaining yard instalments to be made to Keppel Fels Limited for the five new-builds.
+On March 15, 2017, the Company entered into an agreement and a signed letter of intent to acquire fifteen high specification jack-up drilling rigs from Transocean Inc ("Transocean").
+The transaction consisted of Transocean's entire jack-up fleet, comprising eight rig owning companies in Transocean's fleet and five newbuilds under construction at Keppel Fels Limited, Singapore.
+Total consideration for the transactions was approximately US\$1.35 billion and included remaining contract backlog and remaining yard instalments to be made to Keppel Fels Limited for the five newbuildings.

 On March 15, 2017 a deposit of US\$32.0 million, in line with the agreement between the parties, was paid to Transocean.
 The Company secured financing for the transaction through a private placement of equity securities.
-The transaction was subject to the parties executing definitive agreements and satisfying formal closing conditions, including a final approval from the board of directors of both companies.
+The transaction was subject to the parties executing definitive agreements and satisfying formal closing conditions, including final approvals from the board of directors of both companies.